Python Turtle - Lesson 4

 7 my_ttl.pendown()

-But how do we assign values to x and y?
+How do we give values to x and y?
 We use arguments.

-1. Change the function definition to def move_pen(x, y): so it will accept two values.
+1. Change the function to def move_pen(x, y): so it can accept two values

-2. Change the function call in line 24 to move_pen(-100,0) passing two values to the function.
+2. Change the function call to move_pen(-100, 0) to send two values into the function

-Your code should now look like the code below:
+Your code should now match the example below:

 1import turtle